 Overstaying a visa is not a good idea.
 Overstaying in Thailand is a severe matter, but it's only as serious as the money you'll have to pay.
 You must pay a fee of 500 baht each day if you overstay your visa.
 They may occasionally let you off the hook.
 Overstaying for more than a few days is terrible, and it could prevent you from visiting Thailand in the future and result in a big fine and a ban to enter the country.

 As long as you are coming to Koh Phangan just for pleasure and a holiday then a tourist visa is all you will need to be here legally.
+When you travel to Thailand for pleasure, you are a tourist.
+In Thailand, tourists are not permitted to work or do business.
 The process is usually straightforward but do take note of all the things mentioned in the above article to make sure you don’t overstay or go outside of the law.